ViolettaAntonova/Crowdfunding_ETL/README.md

   - The "deadline" column, renamed to "end_date" and with the UTC times converted to the `datetime` format
   - The "category_id" column, with unique identification numbers matching those in the "category_id" column of the category DataFrame
   - The "subcategory_id" column, with the unique identification numbers matching those in the "subcategory_id" column of the subcategory DataFrame
-  - The following image shows this campaign DataFrame:

 2. Export the campaign DataFrame as `campaign.csv` and save it to your GitHub repository.